The Preparatory School curriculum is designed to enable children to journey confidently on the road to becoming effective learners for life.

 Reception class pupils follow Development Matters in the Early Years Foundation Stage while from Prep 1 to Prep 6 National Curriculum content is used as a basis for Teaching and Learning.

 Throughout, children are exposed to opportunities that enhance their learning in ways not always found in other schools.
-A considerable amount of individual attention is provided through small class sizes and a high teacher-to-student ratio.
+A considerable amount of individual attention is provided through small class sizes and a high teacher-to-pupil ratio.
 Every class has access to a classroom assistant enabling 1:1 or small group support.

 Children are encouraged to participate in school (along with older pupils) in nationally recognised programmes like the Junior Maths Challenge.
 Tuition for the Trinity College Performing Arts Awards in Speech, Drama, and Communication Skills is also provided.